Unified (school) Improvement Plan

 Additionally, please note, concerning the data results beginning spring 2014:

 There are NEW assessments for Science and for Social Studies, beginning with 2014 results, and the totals cannot be compared to previous Science results (“CSAP” and “TCAP” tests).
 There were no previous Social Studies assessments.
 The new assessments for these subjects are called CMAS.
 (Colorado Measures of Academic Success).
-Please see Curriculum page for more information on new standards and assessments.
+Please see our Curriculum for more information on new standards and assessments.

 Beginning with Reading, Writing, and Math results in 2015, there are NEW assessments called PARCC (Partnership for Assessment of Readiness for College and Careers), and the results cannot be compared to previous assessments in these subjects.
 These are completely different tests, based on new standards, and these results set a baseline for subsequent years.
 The PARCC tests are national tests, applicable as Colorado has incorporated the Common Core national standards into its Colorado Academic Standards.